MEwers96/ReviveTheCulling/readme.md

 - The game **does connect to the spoofed server** via HTTPS.
 - The mock server **successfully returns spoofed player data**.
 - The WebSocket client (likely using `socket.io`) does **not initiate a connection**, even when WSS URL is returned.

 ---

+## How To unpak and repak .pak

+The game paks are found at:
+\SteamLibrary\steamapps\common\TheCulling\Victory\Content\Paks

+- To unpak them, you will need UnrealEngine 4.15.3 (highly reccommend using this verision) or higher.
+- To pak, you will most likely need 4.15.3 specifically as that is what the game used originally.

+- Notes: The re-paking seems to have issues.
+I don't work or have ever worked on game developement, so I don't have a concrete answer on this one.
+But modifying the .pak files and then re paking seems to cause game crash.
+My best guess is this happens from Unreal Engine checking the expecting bytes/bit length of the cooked in files, sees they are different, and reject/boots you out.

+To download UE4-4.15.3:

+- Open Epic Games Launcher
+- Click Unreal Engine Tab on the left
+- Click Library Tab at the top (between Fab and Twinmotion)
+- Click the '+' next to "Engine Versions"
+- Click the dropdown for the version just above the Install button
+- Select '4.15.3'
+- Click and choose where to install

+Once you have UE4-4.15.3 Installed from Epic Games.
+- Either add the UnrealPak.exe to your %PATH% OR navigate to "\UE\UE_4.15\Engine\Binaries\Win64"
+- For EXTRACTING:
+    - UnrealPak.exe \SteamLibrary\steamapps\common\TheCulling\Victory\Content\Paks\[NAME OF PAK TO EXTRACT FROM, ex/pakchunk0-WindowsClient].pak -Extract \SteamLibrary\steamapps\common\TheCulling\Victory\Content\MODPaks\[NAME OF FOLDER WHERE YOU WANT EVERYTHING]

+- For PAKING:
+    - UnrealPak.exe [LOCATION WHERE YOU WANT PAK STORED, in ex/ \SteamLibrary\steamapps\common\TheCulling\Victory\Content\MODPaks\UE-4.15] -Create=[FOLDER TO PAK, in ex/ \SteamLibrary\steamapps\common\TheCulling\Victory\Content\MODPaks\[NAME OF FOLDER WHERE YOU WANT EVERYTHING] (from above)]

+---